majortom69/screenspy/README.md

 ## Features

-- Captures screenshots using a C++ client.
+- Captures screenshots using a C++ client and sends them to Node.js server.
 - Sends screenshots to a Telegram bot via a server built with Express.js.
 - Utilizes MySQL database for storing data(Computer Name, last Active).